rapidsai/raft/.github/PULL_REQUEST_TEMPLATE.md

    features or make changes out of the scope of those requested by the reviewer (doing this just add delays as already reviewed code ends up having to be re-reviewed/it is hard to tell what is new etc!).
-Further, please do not rebase your branch on main/force push/rewrite history, doing any of these causes the context of any comments made by reviewers to be lost.
+Further, please do not rebase your branch/force push/rewrite history, doing any of these causes the context of any comments made by reviewers to be lost.
 If conflicts occur they should be resolved by merging the target branch into the branch used for making the pull request.